 - Posture: It’s an upright sporty performance motorcycle.
 The riding stance is a bit like a Ducati Monster.
 The handlebars are wide.

 - Drivetrain: All electric, water-cooled, single gear (i.e. no gears).
 It produces 105 hp (78 kW), with torque available all the way from down low.
 Torque levels feel like riding a sports motorcycle in third gear without ever having to shift.

 - Chassis: A 250kg solid-feeling chassis with weight down low.
 It feels very balanced and is easy to keep almost at a stand-still.

-- Electronics: The whole kit — lean angle-sensitive ABS, traction control with multiple ride modes, cruise control.
+- Electronics: The whole kit — lean angle-sensitive ABS (an IMU), traction control with multiple ride modes, cruise control.

 Like I mentioned in my Zero SR/F review, the things people want to know about electric motorcycles are “how far will it go”, “how fast will it go”, and “how long will it take to recharge”.

 In addition to that, I’ll try to answer a few other pertinent questions, like: can an electric motorcycle have a soul?

 Riding the Harley-Davidson Livewire: The Electric Motor

 Obviously, the main point of the Harley-Davidson LiveWire is the electric motor.